Sreekanthtk/IngestionPOC/README.md

-# spark-avro installation in local sytems.
+# spark-avro installation in linux or unix sytems.
-Creating Avro file using cloudxLab, required packages
+Creating Avro file in linux or unix systems, required packages

 # Initial step for Git clone link:
 Run the below steps to clone the git repo.